open-seneca/modular-aq-sensor/bp_v7/README.md

-﻿## Important: bp_v6 is our new Kenya prototype and currently not compatible with the old PCB on which this GihHub documentation is based on.
-This is a work in progress.
+﻿## Important: bp_v7 is an improved code for the Kenya prototype (originally bp_v6).
+It adds support for an OLED display and GPS is now optional.

 ### New features
 - SIM800L GSM wireless transmission